abcxyz/lumberjack/docs/clients.md

 ### Create a client from a config file

-The default config path is `src/main/resources/audit_logging.yml`.
+By default, the Java client loads the config as a resource named as `audit_logging.yml`.
+E.g. `src/main/resources/audit_logging.yml`.
 You can override it with env var `AUDIT_CLIENT_CONFIG_NAME`.
 For example, if `AUDIT_CLIENT_CONFIG_NAME` is set to be `my_config.yml`, it is pointing to `src/main/resources/my_config.yml`.